-Mr Selby has been engaged to act as the Company's Managing Director/ Chief Executive Officer.
-Mr Selby is entitled to receive remuneration of A\$595,000 (gross, including superannuation) per annum which is subject to review by the Board from time to time.
+Mr Kidman has been engaged to act as the Company's Managing Director/ Chief Executive Officer.
+Mr Kidman is entitled to receive remuneration of A\$505,000 (gross, including superannuation) per annum which is subject to review by the Board from time to time.
 He will be eligible to participate in any future incentive and retention plans implemented by the Board.
 Shareholder approval will be sought for his participation in any incentive plan involving equity of the Company.
 The appointment may be terminated for various causes of a standard nature.
 Upon termination, no benefits are due unless approved by shareholders.

-Mr Kennedy has been engaged to act as the Company's non-executive Chairman.
-Mr Kennedy is entitled to receive Director fees of A\$208,435 (gross) per annum, which is subject to review by the Board from time to time.
+Mr Brown has been engaged to act as a non-executive Chairman of the Company.
+Mr Brown is entitled to receive Director fees of A\$178,400 (gross) per annum, which is subject to review by the Board from time to time.
 The appointment may be terminated for various causes of a standard nature.
 Upon termination, no benefits are due unless approved by shareholders.
-Mr Kennedy is entitled to be reimbursed all his travel, accommodation, food and other expenses in the conduct of his role as non-executive Chairman of the Company and to a rate of A\$500 a day in respect of each day worked by him in excess of 4 days in any calendar month.